Allowing the cosmic feminine principle to fully express itself through all forms of art, without fear or manipulation, is the essence of true culture.

 Saraswati as a deity of speech represents the profound Sanskrit language, regarded by many as the most scientific language in the world.
 Sanskrit is the source of the many mantras used by the dharmic traditions that arose from India, abounding with powerful rhythms and chants.

 Saraswati represents the feminine principle of art and music as the muse, performer and dancer.
-Allowing the cosmic feminine principle to fully express itself through all forms of art, without fear or manipulation, is the essence of true culture.
+Allowing the cosmic feminine principle to fully express itself through all forms of art, without fear or manipulation, is the essence of true culture and the basis of Hindu temple worship.

 Saraswati in her symbolism is related to the moon, the poetic face of the Goddess.
 She carries the Vina indicating not just music but the cosmic vibratory forces that reverberate behind time and space.
 She is invoked to remove ignorance and inertia from our minds and hearts.